L-Carnitine

 Storage

-Store at controlled room temperature.
-Keep protected from direct light.
+Store at controlled room temperature, protected from direct light.
 Do not freeze.
-Inspect the vial visually before each use — the solution should be clear and free of particulate matter or discoloration.
-Do not use if the solution appears cloudy or has visible particles.
+Inspect the vial before each use — solution should be clear and free of particles or discoloration.
 Keep out of reach of children.
-Dispose of unused or expired medication through a pharmaceutical take-back program or in accordance with your pharmacy's guidance — do not flush or discard in household waste.